 Manage Favorites in the Google Translate App on iPhone 6

-Edited by Grimm, Leomar Umpad, Jen M, Eng and 1 other
+Edited by Grimm, Leomar Umpad, Jen M, Eng

 You are watching VisiHow.
 Today we are going to teach you how to set Favorites and use them with Google Translate on your iPhone 6.

 To get started with, you need to take your finger or your thumb and give the right side button of your phone a single press.

 This is the Lock button which is also the Power Button.
 Pressing the Power button will open up your Lock screen.

 We are going to tap in a password.

 We can use a thumbprint or a fingerprint.

 What we are going to do is enter in 1234 which I use for all my passcodes, bank PIN codes and everything else.

 Just kidding.
 That is a very bad password.
 Only use that for test purposes or if you really want someone to easily be able to access your information.

 Next thing we are going to do is to tap on the Google Translate icon.